PrernaVashisht999/Job-Aggregation-ETL-Pipeline-PySpark-Databricks/README.md

 2. Loaded raw API response data into the Bronze layer
 3. Converted semi-structured API data into structured format
 4. Applied deduplication, null handling, and schema standardization in the Silver layer
-5. Created Gold-layer datasets for hiring role, company, and location insights
+5. Created Gold-layer datasets for hiring roles, companies, and location insights.

 ## Medallion Architecture